 I have devised a chart that breaks down the differences and similarities between Medicare and Medicaid.
 Below is this chart:

-Funded by Federal government, but managed by the state
+Funded by Federal government | Funded by Federal government, but managed by the state |

-Applied through Social (or Human) Services
+Applied through Social Security | Applied through Social (or Human) Services |

-Can be 18 or younger, 65 or older, pregnant, blind, disabled or have minor children in the home with virtually no income to receive (in most states)
+Must be 65, disabled for at least two years or on dialysis to receive | Can be 18 or younger, 65 or older, pregnant, blind, disabled or have minor children in the home with virtually no income to receive (in most states) |

-Benefit based on income and assets according to % of poverty level (varies by state and program)
+Benefit is based on if you paid your Medicare taxes or not | Benefit based on income and assets according to % of poverty level (varies by state and program) |

-Has different kinds of Medicaid for Medicare supplements, nursing home, families and children, disabled, adoption, pregnancy, in home care, and more (can vary by state)
+Has parts A (for inpatient & hospital stays), B (for ER/Out patient, doctor visits), D (prescription plan) and a few others for different coverages | Has different kinds of Medicaid for Medicare supplements, nursing home, families and children, disabled, adoption, pregnancy, in home care, and more (can vary by state) |

-Part A is free if you paid Medicare taxes, while other parts have a premium
+Part A is free if you paid Medicare taxes, while other parts have a premium | Is free as long as you meet the requirements |

-Has a deductible for inpatient stay, prescriptions and maybe other services
+Has a deductible for inpatient stay, prescriptions and maybe other services | Has little to no deductible for services |

 I trust this is helpful information and helps clears up some confusion about the two programs.